Make America Great Again: MAGA hat

 In January 2019, it gained media attention during a highly publicized standoff between a group of high schoolers wearing the hat and Omaha tribe leader Nathan Phillips.
 The incident was initially perceived by some as racially charged; however, subsequent video footage led to a reassessment of the situation by multiple media outlets.
-On December 29, 2022, the 9th Circuit Court of Appeals in Vancouver, Washington, ruled that wearing a MAGA hat is considered protected speech under the First Amendment.
-A former teacher had worn a MAGA hat to class to school and described facing verbal harassment and retaliation from school employees.
+On December 29, 2022, the 9th Circuit Court of Appeals ruled that wearing a MAGA hat is considered protected speech under the First Amendment after a former teacher who wore a MAGA hat to school described facing verbal harassment and retaliation from school employees.

 Use on social media sites

 Donald Trump took the campaign slogan to social media (primarily to Twitter), using the hashtags #makeamericagreatagain and its acronym #maga.
 In response to criticism regarding his frequent and untraditional usage of social media, Trump defended himself by tweeting "My use of social media is not Presidential – it's MODERN DAY PRESIDENTIAL.
 Make America Great Again!" on July 1, 2017.

 In the first half of 2017, Trump posted his slogan on Twitter 33 times.
 In an article for Bloomberg News, Mark Whitehouse noted: "A regression analysis suggests the phrase adds (very roughly) 51,000 to a post's retweet-and-favorite count, which is important given that the average Trump tweet attracts a total of 107,000."
 Trump attributed his victory (in part) to social media when he said, "I won the 2016 election with interviews, speeches, and social media."
 According to RiteTag, the estimated hourly statistics for #maga on Twitter alone include: 1,304 unique tweets, 5,820,000 hashtag exposure, and 3,424 retweets with 14% of #maga tweets including images, 55% including links, and 51% including mentions.